FedRAMP/docs/docs/significant-change-notifications.md

 These categories, and the resulting requirements, apply only to significant changes.

-??? success "Effective Date(s) & Overall Applicability"
-    - **Release:** 25.11A
-    - **Published:** 2025-11-18
-    - **Designator:** SCN
+??? info "Version 25.11B published on 2025-11-24 "
+    **History:**

+    - **25.11B (2025-11-24):** No material changes to content; updated JSON structure with additional information about Rev5 application added.
-    - **Description:** Updates for the FedRAMP 20x Phase Two pilot; renames FRR-SCN-TF section to FRR-SCN-TR to avoid confusion with &quot;timeframe&quot; rulesets in other FedRAMP standards
+    - **25.11A (2025-11-18):** Updates for the FedRAMP 20x Phase Two pilot; renames FRR-SCN-TF section to FRR-SCN-TR to avoid confusion with &quot;timeframe&quot; rulesets in other FedRAMP standards
-    ---
-    - **FedRAMP 20x**:
-        - This release is effective **2025-11-18** for **20x**.
-        - This policy applies to all FedRAMP 20x authorizations.
-        - Phase One Pilot participants have one year from authorization to fully implement this standard but must demonstrate continuous quarterly progress.
-        - Phase Two Pilot participants must demonstrate significant progress towards implementing this standard prior to submission for authorization review.
-    - **FedRAMP Rev5**:
-        - This release is effective **2025-07-07** for **Rev5 Beta**.
-        - These requirements will be initially tested and evaluated for Rev5 in the SCN Closed Beta.
-        - Providers MUST participate in a Balance Improvement Test to transition from the Significant Change Request process to the new Significant Change Notification process prior to wide release of this process for Rev5.
-Providers should participate in the FedRAMP Rev5 Community Working Group at https://www.fedramp.gov/community/ to follow this process.
+    - **25.10A (2025-10-17):** minor updates to improve clarity; switch from federal information to federal customer data; add impact level metadata; no substantive changes.
+    - **25.06B (2025-08-24):** Minor non-breaking updates to align term definitions and highlighted terms across updated materials (definitions are now in FRD-ALL).
+    - **25.06A (2025-06-17):** Initial release of Significant Change Notification Requirements

 ??? abstract "Background & Authority"
     - [FedRAMP Authorization Act (44 USC § 3609 (a) (7))](https://www.govinfo.gov/app/details/USCODE-2023-title44/USCODE-2023-title44-chap36-sec3609) directs the Administrator of the General Services Administration to &quot;coordinate with the FedRAMP Board, the Director of the Cybersecurity and Infrastructure Security Agency, and other entities identified by the Administrator, with the concurrence of the [OMB] Director and the [DHS] Secretary, to establish and regularly update a framework for continuous monitoring...&quot;